Adjusting Volume Balance Settings on Windows 11 – Left and Right Volume Levels – Complete Guide

 What is the difference between volume balance and pan controls?

 Volume balance adjusts the relative loudness between left and right channels while maintaining the original stereo image, whereas pan controls move a mono signal or stereo channels to different positions in the stereo field.
-Balance is typically a playback control, while panning is usually done during mixing and production.
+Balance is typically a playback control within Windows 11, while panning is usually done during mixing and production.
 Both affect where you hear sound in the stereo image, but they operate differently and serve distinct purposes.

 Can adjusting volume balance damage my headphones or speakers?